Korea TESOL Journal

 Call for Papers: 13-2 & 14-1

-This call for papers is soliciting a few additional submissions for Volume 13, Number 1, scheduled for publication in the first half of 2017.
+This call for papers is soliciting a few additional submissions for Volume 13, Number 2, scheduled for publication in the second half of 2017.
 The earlier the submission, the earlier it will be considered.

 As the Journal employs a rolling submission system, we are also accepting submissions for Volume 14, Number 1 (to be published in early 2018).
 Submissions to KTJ are entered into the review process as they are submitted (unlike conference proposals, which are reviewed after the deadline has passed).
 Therefore, the sooner a paper is submitted, the sooner notification regarding acceptance can be made, and the sooner accepted papers can complete the review and editing process.